China’s Online Teaching Ban Explained (and How to Move Forward)

 OFQUAL is the Office of Qualifications and Examinations Regulation is the UK’s governing body that recognizes the legitimicy of a TEFL course.
 ACCET was fouded in 1974 and is recognized by the United States department of Education as a “reliable authority” in the area of teaching English as a foreign language.

-There are two programs we suggest here at Teach and GO – view our TEFL course page for more.
+There are a programs we suggest here at Teach and GO – view our TEFL course page for more.

 International TEFL Academy – OFQUAL Certified